Jeddah: Pre-Islam

-Traces of early activity in the area are testified by some Thamudic inscriptions that were excavated in Wadi Briman (وادي بريمان), east of the city, and Wadi Boweb (وادي بويب), northwest of the city.
-The oldest Mashrabiya found in Jeddah dates back to the pre-Islamic era.
+Traces of early activity in the area are attested by Thamudic inscriptions excavated in Wadi Briman (وادي بريمان), east of the city, and Wadi Boweb (وادي بويب), northwest of the city.
+The oldest mashrabiya found in Jeddah dates back to the pre-Islamic era.

-Some believe that Jeddah had been inhabited before Alexander the Great, who had a naval expedition to the Red Sea, by fishermen in the Red Sea, who considered it a center from which they sailed out into the sea as well as a place for relaxation and well-being.
-According to the Ministry of Hajj, Jeddah has been settled for more than 2500 years.
+Some believe that Jeddah was inhabited before Alexander the Great, who led a naval expedition to the Red Sea, by fishermen who considered it a center from which they sailed, as well as a place for rest and well-being.
+According to the Ministry of Hajj, Jeddah has been settled for more than 2,500 years.

-Excavations in the old city have been interpreted to give the fact that Jeddah was founded as a fishing hamlet by the Yemeni Quda'a tribe (بني قضاعة), who left to settle in Makkah after the collapse of Marib Dam in Yemen in 115 BC.
+Excavations in the old city have been interpreted to give the fact that Jeddah was founded as a fishing hamlet by the Yemeni Quda'a tribe (بني قضاعة), who left to settle in Makkah (Mecca) after the collapse of Marib Dam in Yemen in 115 BC.

 Under the Caliphates

 Jeddah first achieved prominence around A.D.
 647, when the third Muslim Caliph, Uthman Ibn Affan, turned it into a port making it the port of Makkah instead of Al Shoaib port, which was southwest of Makkah.

 The Umayyads inherited the entire Rashidun Caliphate including Hejaz and ruled from 661 to 750.
 In 702, Jeddah was briefly occupied by pirates from the Kingdom of Axum.
 However, Jeddah remained a key civilian harbor, serving fishermen and pilgrims travelling by sea for the Hajj.
 It is also believed that the Sharifdom of Makkah, an honorary Viceroy to the holy land, was first started in this period of the Islamic Caliphate.
 Jeddah has been established as the main city of the historic Hijaz province and a historic port for pilgrims arriving by sea to perform their Hajj pilgrimage in Mecca.

 In 750 in the Abbasid Revolution, the Abbasids successfully took control of almost the whole Umayyad Empire, excluding Morocco (Maghrib) and Spain (Al-Andalus).
 From 876, Jeddah and the surrounding area became the object of wars between the Abbasids and the Tulunids of Egypt, who at one point gained control of the emirates of Egypt, Syria, Jordan and Hejaz.
 The power struggle between the Tulunid Governors and the Abbasids over Hejaz lasted for nearly twenty-five years, until the Tulunids finally withdrew from Arabia in 900.

 In 930 AD, the main Hejazi cities of Medina, Mecca and Taif were heavily sacked by the Qarmatians.
 It is probable, though not historically confirmed, that Jeddah itself was attacked.

 Soon after, in early 935, the Ikhshidids, the new power in Egypt, took control of the Hejaz region.
 There are no historical records that detail the Ikhshidid rule of Hejaz.
 At this point in time, Jeddah was still unfortified and without walls.